What is insomnia?

 Medicinal CBD for insomnia

-An Australian study conducted by researches from The University of Western Australia in April this year also reported promising results from the world’s first-ever placebo-controlled clinical trial exploring the effectiveness of medicinal CBD in treating insomnia.
-The study involved treating 23 participants for 14 nights with the CBD formulation and 14 nights with a placebo, separated by a one-week period between the two treatments.
-The medicinal cannabis was administered under the tongue and participants were able to take a single dose or a double dose depending on the severity of their symptoms, though neither researchers nor participants knew if they were taking the placebo or the CBD formulation.
-The sleep quality within patients was based on the well-known Insomnia Severity Index (ISI), which measures the severity of insomnia symptoms.
-Across all of the participants ‘ISI scores decreased by 26 per cent while those on the highest dose achieved a 36 per cent reduction in ISI and participants reported significantly improved sleep quality and feelings of waking up rested.’
+An Australian study conducted by researchers from The University of Western Australia in April this year also reported promising results from the world’s first-ever placebo-controlled clinical trial exploring the effectiveness of medicinal CBD in treating insomnia.
+The study involved treating 23 participants for 14 nights with the CBD formulation and 14 nights with a placebo.
+The two treatments were separated by a one-week period.
+The medicinal cannabis was administered under the tongue.
+Participants were able to take a single dose or a double dose depending on the severity of their symptoms.
+However, neither researchers nor participants knew if they were taking the placebo or the CBD formulation.
+The sleep quality within patients was based on the well-known Insomnia Severity Index (ISI).
+ISI measures the severity of insomnia symptoms.
+Across all of the participants ‘ISI scores decreased by 26 percent while those on the highest dose achieved a 36 percent reduction in ISI and participants reported significantly improved sleep quality and feelings of waking up rested.’
 Additionally, patients reported significant improvement and alleviation of subjective measures of stress, fatigue and social functioning.
 This study is said to be the most ‘rigorous clinical trial ever undertaken to assess the therapeutic potential of medicinal cannabis to treat the symptoms of chronic insomnia’ and the lead researcher, Professor Peter Eastwood states that “Positive patient experiences with minimal side-effects are critical to the success of any insomnia drug and highlights the potential for this treatment to address a key area of unmet need…”

 Does CBD help with insomnia?

 There is a myriad of reasons as to why patients may be diagnosed with insomnia or other sleep-related issues.
-Often, these cases come down to other underlying health issues, thus the treatment of insomnia often lies in the diagnosis of these underlying issues.
-In many cases, medicinal CBD has been known to assist with some of the underlying causes of insomnia, such as pain or anxiety – making it potentially applicable to treat insomnia broadly.
+Often, these cases come down to other underlying health issues.
+Thus the treatment of insomnia often lies in the diagnosis of these underlying issues.
+In many cases, medicinal CBD Oil for insomnia has been known to assist with some of the underlying causes, such as pain or anxiety – making it potentially applicable to treat insomnia broadly.
 If CBD is not found to treat the underlying cause of an individual’s insomnia, studies show that it may be able to assist with the general feeling of sleeplessness.
-Medicinal CBD favours among other insomnia treatments due to the lack of reported side effect and lack of impairment to daytime alertness.
+Medicinal CBD favours among other insomnia treatments due to the lack of reported side effects and lack of impairment to daytime alertness.
 Ultimately, it is not yet known whether medicinal CBD could cure insomnia, though from research undertaken thus far, as well as personal advocacy – it would seem that the benefits of CBD oil can certainly be felt for sufferers of insomnia.